paulveillard/cybersecurity-oauth/OAuth-fundamentals.md

 An authorization server can be implemented as part of the resource server, or as a self-contained service.
 A single authorization server may issue access tokens accepted by multiple resource servers.

+### The protocol flow

+    First, the client requests authorization from the resource owner.This request can be made directly to the resource owner, or preferably via the authorization server as an intermediary.
+    The client receives an authorization grant.Which is a credential representing the resource owner’s authorization, using one of the grant types.
+    The client requests an access token.By authenticating with authorization sever and presenting the authorization grant.
+    The authorization server authenticates the client and validates the authorization grant.If valid, issues an access token.
+    The client requests the protected resource from the resource server.And authenticates by presenting the access token.
+    The resource server validates the access token.And if valid serves the request.

 ## References